kipoi/kipoi-containers/README.md

 pip install -r requirements.txt
 ```

-Currently, there are two ways to test the containers along with the models.
+Currently, there are two ways to test the docker images along with the models.

-- Test all of 2137 models in their respective containers using the following
-  - ```pytest test-containers/test_all.py ```
-- Test any one model at a time
+- Test model(s) at a time or model group(s) if it contains only one model.
   - ```pytest test-containers/test_models_from_command_line.py --model=KipoiSplice/4,Basenji```
   - ```pytest test-containers/test_models_from_command_line.py --model=HAL```

+For the corresponding CI (github actions) version, look [here](https://github.com/haimasree/kipoi-containers/blob/main/.github/workflows/test-images.yml).
+This workflow gets triggered with every commit to every branch and each pull request to master.

-- Test all model groups with one representative model per group
+- Test any docker image which tests all compatible models or with a specific model group
+  - ```pytest test-containers/test_containers_from_command_line.py --image=haimasree/kipoi-docker:sharedpy3keras2```
-  - ```pytest test-containers/test_models_from_command_line.py --all```
+  - ```pytest test-containers/test_containers_from_command_line.py --image=haimasree/kipoi-docker:sharedpy3keras2 --modelgroup=HAL```

- ### CI

- Alternatively, look into the job named test in the workflow in ```.github/workflows/test-images.yml```
+For the corresponding CI (github actions) version, look [here](https://github.com/haimasree/kipoi-containers/blob/main/.github/workflows/build-and-test-containers.yml).
+This workflow gets triggered on the 1st of every month.
+It can also be trigerred manually.

 ## Mapping between model and docker images

-To know which model group/model is represented by which docker image pleae take a look at https://github.com/haimasree/kipoi-containers/blob/main/test-containers/model-group-to-image-name.json
+To know which model group/model is represented by which docker image pleae take a look at https://github.com/haimasree/kipoi-containers/blob/main/test-containers/model-group-to-image-name.json.

 Due to conflicting package requirements, all models in group MMSplice could not be represented by a single docker image.
 MMSplice/mtsplice has its own docker image named haimasree/kipoi-docker:mmsplice-mtsplice and the rest can be tested with haimasree/kipoi-docker:mmsplice